This guidance reflects provisions in Part 4 and Part 5 of the Landfill Disposals Tax (Wales) Act 2017 (LDTA).

-- Where more than one claim is made, the records may be kept in a single account (known as the ‘customer insolvency credit summary’).
+- where if more than one claim is made by the same claimant, the customer insolvency credit records required for each claim be kept in a single account (known as the ‘customer insolvency credit summary’).

 LDTA/4270 Recovery in the event of customer payment

-If a landfill site operator has claimed credit for bad debt relief and they subsequently receive any payment from a customer (or a payment is treated as attributed to the relevant disposal) they will have to pay the WRA some or all of the credit.
+If a landfill site operator has benefitted from a credit for customer insolvency credit and they subsequently receive any payment from a customer that is treated as attributed to the relevant disposal they will have to make a payment to the WRA.

 Payment = RCredit x (P ÷ OC)